groupdocs-redaction/GroupDocs.Redaction-for-Java/README.md

 GroupDocs.Redaction for Java requires J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
 Please install Java first if you do not have it already.

-GroupDocs hosts all Java APIs on [GroupDocs Artifact Repository](https://artifact.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-redaction), so simply [configure](https://docs.groupdocs.com/redaction/java/installation/) your Maven project to fetch the dependencies automatically.
+GroupDocs hosts all Redaction-for-Java versions APIs on [GroupDocs Artifact Repository](https://releases.groupdocs.com/java/repo/com/groupdocs/groupdocs-redaction/), so simply [configure](https://docs.groupdocs.com/redaction/java/installation/) your Maven project to fetch the dependencies automatically.

 ## Remove Annotations from an Excel File & Save As PDF